serversinc/sdk/UPDATE.md

 - **Minor** (x.Y.0): New features (e.g., added endpoints, new optional fields)
 - **Patch** (x.y.Z): Bug fixes or non-breaking improvements (e.g., type fixes, documentation)

 Analyze the OpenAPI changes and resource updates to decide the version increment.
-Update the `version` field in `package.json` accordingly.
+Update the `version` field in `package.json` and `src/client.ts` accordingly.

 Then, commit the changes with a descriptive message including the new version: